 The water used in the treatment plant for non-potable uses such as tank sprays, hosedown and landscape irrigation is treated effluent from the UV effluent channel.
-This water is pumped from the W3 water pump station located in the lower level of the UV Building.
-The SCADA screen for this system is shown on Figure 6.1-6.
+This water is pumped from the W3 water pump station <7> located in the lower level of the UV Building.